-The data quoted for physicochemical properties is usually a mean value of the various studies identified.
+The data quoted for physico-chemical properties is usually a mean value of the various studies identified.
 Where data is particularly sensitive to climate or soil, a text field providing the data range has been added.
-Where data is just naturally very variable, we have attempted to select that most appropriate for temperate conditions.
-Additional information can be found in the 'PPDB Background & Support Information' document available as a pdf download on the website.
+Where data is just naturally very variable, we have attempted to select that most appropriate for EU conditions.
+(See also 'PPDB Background & Support Information' document available as a pdf download on the website).